marufke1/Linux-DEVOPS-Commands/README.md

 ****# Linux-DEVOPS-Commands
 **The most important commands to learn for Devops engineer.**
-- WHO  = Provide the current user logging info in dtail way.
+- WHO  = Provides the current user logging info in dtail way.
-- WHOAMI = Provide only the current user logging info ex- ec2-user
+- WHOAMI = Provides only the current user logging info ex- ec2-user
 - PWD = Print the current working directory information ex- /home, /root
 - CD =  Allows to change the directory cd root/ - cd home/
 - SUDO SU = Super user has all the permissions to take any actions.
-- MAN =
+- MAN = provides the detail information about other commands like- man touch
-- LS
-- LS-L
-- TOUCH
-- CAT
-- ECHO
-- VI/NANO
+- LS = shows the list for all the files and directories have been created.
+- LS-L = exactly does the same things like ls but adding more info about the file and directories ex- permissions, user, group, creation time etc.
+- TOUCH = allows to create an empty file. ex- touch linuxfile.txt
+- CAT = allows to show the content inside of the file
+- ECHO = allows to print any output in the terminal also can redirect the contant with the file
+- VI/NANO = editor command allows to creat a file and put content inside the file at a same time
-- MKDIR
+- MKDIR = create a directory ex- mkdir devops
-- CLEAR
+- CLEAR = clear the temrinal
-- DATE
+- DATE = show the current date of the system
-- CD ..
+- CD .. = allows to one step back from the current directory ex- cd devops/ cd home/
-- RM
+- RM = remove the file from the system
-- RMKDIR/ RMKDIR -R
+- RMDIR = remove the empty directory
+- RM -R = remove any non empty directory by using recursively
 - CP
 - MV
 - HEAD